giorgiopapini/netdump/README.md

 Remember that these commands might need to be run with elevated privileges.

 ## Installation
-netdump can be executed on the vast majority of Linux machines.
+Netdump can be executed on Unix-like operating systems conforming to the POSIX standard.
 It can be installed manually using make, or installed by using a package manager (RPM on Fedora, CentOS and RHEL).
 You can install netdump in several ways depending on your goal:

 1) Clone the repo and compile the program using ```make```.